 For the fortunate ones that could prove they were indeed Indian they were set free, but others remained in slavery.
 Anyone born to a slave woman be she Native American Indian, Black African, or Afro Native American inherits slavery.

 Slavery affected all people of color in America, and the “Paper Genocide” of Native American Indians and Afro Native Americans combined with the slavery of our Native people was a double dose of oppression for Native American Indians be they Full Blood or Mixed Blood in the U.S.

 Many of our Native people are now learning about this suppressed part of history that is not openly discussed in any national forum be it TV, film, or the schools in our land.
 Slavery hurt all of us, be us Native American Indians, Afro Native Americans, or Africans.

-It is also not well known that Native American Indians sometimes purchased slaves to rescue Native American Indians, Mixed Black Indians, and Black slaves from the grip of slavery in our land, and that purchase was only on paper for the majority of Native American Indians who had no other way to help people out of the grip of slavery in our land.
+It is also not well known that Native American Indians sometimes purchased slaves to rescue Native American Indians, Afro Native Americans, and Black slaves from the grip of slavery in our land, and that purchase was only on paper for the majority of Native American Indians who had no other way to help people out of the grip of slavery in our land.

 The propaganda sold to the public to divide Indians and Black folks is that our Native people had slaves for servitude only.
 Many of our American Indian, Mixed Blood Indians and even Free Blacks rescued “by purchase” Indians, Mixed Bloods, and Blacks who were family members, and the only way to set them free was to buy their freedom for them.